CuautliG/Group_F_Simulation_of_a_manufacturing_facility/Readme.md

 Usage
 =====

-To run, you must first install it.
-Then you can follow instructions mentioned in [User\_Manual.md](https://github.com/CuautliG/Group_F_Simulation_of_a_manufacturing_facility/tree/master/doc/User_Manual.md).
+To run this program, you will need to download all its files and then follow the instructions mentioned in [User\_Manual.md](https://github.com/CuautliG/Group_F_Simulation_of_a_manufacturing_facility/tree/master/doc/User_Manual.md).

 File Structure